lux-org/lux/doc/source/guide/custom.rst

       except:
           return False

 Here, you can register the provided action globally in lux.
-The function register_action requires an id, action, (optional) display_condition and (optional) additional args for the action as parameters.
+The function register_action requires an name (str), action, (optional) display_condition and (optional) additional args for the action as parameters.

 .. code-block:: python